 For even more Mexican deliciousness, try these tasty and low-on-guilt recipes:

-—Fat-Free Burrito Bowl, made with fat-free guacamole and brown rice
+—Vegan Burrito Bowl, no added oil, made with fat-free guacamole and brown rice

 –Or just binge on smorgasboard of vegan Mexican dishes from bloggers across the world who made these delicious dishes for Holy Cow!’s It’s a Vegan World – Mexican event.